 How Do I Stop Drinking Alcohol?

-Alcohol abuse can be the most common form of addition and/or substance abuse.
+Alcohol abuse can be the most common form of addiction and/or substance abuse.

 According to the National Institute for Alcohol Abuse and Alcoholism, between 8 and 9 percent of adults in the United States have some form of problem with alcohol.
 If you are one of them, you may be looking for solutions to help you quit drinking.